oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request_product.md

 #### get_subresource

-Retrieve the request records a specific request product record is assigned to.
+Retrieve the request record a specific request product record is assigned to.

 #### get_relationship